Breastfeeding your premature baby

 In the early days, it's often easier to express your milk by hand.
 Your midwife or a breastfeeding supporter can show you how.

 You'll probably only express a few drops to begin with but, if you hand express often, this will increase.
+Even if you are only expressing a small amount it will still help your baby.

 In the early days you can collect your breast milk in a small, sterile cup and store it in a syringe.
-Every drop is beneficial for your baby.

 Once you are producing more milk, you could try using a breast pump.
 If your baby is in a neonatal unit, the hospital will usually be able to lend you an electric breast pump for expressing your milk.
-If they can't lend you one, you can hire one.
+If they cannot lend you one, you can hire one.

 The staff, your midwife or a breastfeeding supporter can give you advice about how to increase your milk supply.
 They can also show you how to encourage your milk to flow and how to use a breast pump.